New bounds on the Ramsey number $r(I_m, L_n)$: Improving the Larson-Mitchell Upper Bound

-\end{lemma} \begin{proof} By Corollary \ref{lemma:neighbourhoods_independent}, $N^-(v)$ and $N^+(v)$ are independent sets of size $m-1$.
-Notice that $x \in I(v)$ is adjacent to at least one vertex of $N^-(v)$ as otherwise $N^-(v) \cup \{ x \}$ is an independent set of size $m$.
-We call $x \in I(v)$ a private neighbour (with respect to $N^-(v)$) if $x$ has exactly one neighbour in $N^-(v)$.
+\end{lemma} \begin{proof} By Corollary \ref{lemma:neighbourhoods_independent}, $N^-(v)$ is an independent set of size $m-1$.
+Notice that each $x \in I(v)$ is adjacent to at least one vertex of $N^-(v)$ as otherwise $N^-(v) \cup \{ x \}$ is an independent set of size $m$.
+We call $x \in I(v)$ a \emph{private neighbour} (with respect to $N^-(v)$) if $x$ has exactly one neighbour in $N^-(v)$.
 We claim that a vertex $u \in N^-(v)$ is adjacent to at most two private neighbours.